michaelkalish2008/ds-guide/README.md

 # ds-guide
-The Data Science (DS) Guide is here to help you learn and apply DS concepts and tools.
+The Data Science (DS) Guide is here to help you learn and apply DS concepts and tools using standard datasets like penguins, cars, tips, and flights.
 If you are using Cursor, you can ask questions in your side bar (use **command l** shortcut).

+## Datasets Used
+This guide uses popular standard datasets that are perfect for learning data science:
+- **Penguins** - Species data with measurements (seaborn.load_dataset("penguins"))
+- **Cars** - Automotive specifications and performance data
+- **Tips** - Restaurant tips and billing data
+- **Flights** - Flight delay and performance data

+These datasets provide real-world complexity while being well-documented and widely used in the data science community.

 ## Structure